sooriyaarachchi/pybites.github.io-src/content/codechallenge14_review.md

         @mute_exception(reraise=True)                      # works: raises the ZeroDivisionError = crash
         @mute_exception(reraise=False, default_return=0)   # works: does not reraise ZeroDivisionError and returns 0 in that case

 * We used f-strings!
-We use Python 3.6, we could just not resist the temptation any further :)
+We are on Python 3.6 now so we just could no longer resist the temptation :)

 * Our [Flake 8 Check Vim shortcut](http://pybit.es/vim-tricks.html) pays off: the code is more readable.